peterhuffer/desert-code-camp-camel-presentation/README.md

 # Apache Camel Presentation

-This is a presentation on an introductory look at Apache Camel.
+This is a presentation for an introductory look at Apache Camel.

 ## Running examples
 Prior to running any examples, you must fill out the `src/main/resources/twitterapi.properties` and `src/main/resources/gmail.properties` configurations with the appropriate information.